porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/introduction.md

 ```

 You can load the Porsche Design System with a custom unique prefix to prevent conflicts.
 You've just to pass
 the prefix as a parameter to the `load`-method.
+Keep in mind. that prefixed versions only work with components that use shadow root.
+This means, that if you
+do use prefixes, you can't use `p-grid`, `p-grid-item`, `p-flex` or `p-flex-item`.

 ```
 <!DOCTYPE html>